-We are responsible for the information contained in this prospectus and in any free-writing prospectus we file with the Securities and Exchange Commission.
+We are responsible for the information contained in this prospectus and in any free-writing prospectus we prepare or authorize.
 We have not authorized anyone to provide you with different information, and we take no responsibility for any other information others may give you.
-We are not, and the selling stockholder is not, making an offer to sell these securities in any jurisdiction where the offer or sale is not permitted.
+We are not making an offer to sell these securities in any jurisdiction where the offer or sale is not permitted.
 You should not assume that the information contained in this prospectus is accurate as of any date other than the date on the cover of this prospectus.